forkcms/documentation/installation/installation_wizard.md

 ## Step 6: God

-The user that is created during the installation has a god status (and will have an avatar of Chuck Norris by default!), which means he has all rights.
+The user that you create here during the installation has a god status (and will have an avatar of Chuck Norris by default!), which means he has all rights.
 Make sure you have decent password for this almighty power.

 ![Installation step 6](assets/installation_step6.png)